-The members of our Compensation Committee during 2015 were Messrs.
+The members of our Compensation Committee during fiscal 2015 were Messrs.
 Egan, Kane, and Krall.
 Messrs.
-Egan, Kane, and Krall are not, nor have they ever been, an officer or employee of our company or of any of its subsidiaries, or had any relationship with us requiring disclosure in this Form 10-K/A and.
+Egan, Kane, and Krall are not, nor have they ever been, an officer or employee of our company or of any of its subsidiaries, or had any relationship with us requiring disclosure in this proxy statement and.
 There are no compensation committee interlocks amongst any of our directors.